Overview The PhotoMappers project is in its ninth year of providing situational awareness to federal,…

 COVID-19 Human Activity Monitoring (HAM) with Satellite Synthetic Aperture Radar (SAR) Observations is a NASA-funded project to monitor human activity level change around the world due to COVID-19 lockdown and re-opening.
-Scientists at NASA’s Jet Propulsion Laboratory are processing a large volume of satellite radar data to produce maps of human activity level for about 100 major cities in the world to address the following questions:
+Scientists at NASA’s Jet Propulsion Laboratory and the Earth Observatory of Singapore are processing a large volume of satellite radar data to produce maps of human activity level for about 100 major cities in the world to address the following questions:

 - How have reductions in human activity varied across different cities?